Logotype for Triveni Engineering & Industries Limited

 Financial highlights

-• Sugar revenues for Q3 declined 9.5% year-over-year due to lower sales volumes and realizations.
+• Sugar revenues for Q3 declined 9.5% year-over-year due to lower sales volumes and realizations; segment margins were lower as subdued realizations could not offset higher production costs.

-• Alcohol business revenues grew 4.5% in Q3 and 7.9% for the nine months, but profitability was impacted by lower high-margin ethanol sales and feedstock shortages.
+• Alcohol business revenues grew 7.9% for the nine months, but profitability was impacted by lower high-margin ethanol sales and feedstock shortages.

 Outlook and guidance

-• Sugar prices are expected to remain buoyant, with no anticipated declines as the industry enters higher consumption months, supported by lower production estimates and export quota allocation.
+• Sugar prices are expected to remain buoyant, with no anticipated declines as the industry enters higher consumption months.

 Partial view of Summaries dataset, powered by Quartr API